veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 In the application, the tenant admin or application access admins can assign additional permissions to individual users or groups.
 The application can, if required for performance or resiliency reasons, keep a local copy of the tenant structure that is relevant.

-Permissions are assigned to userGroups or individual profiles.
+Permissions are assigned to Groups or individual profiles.
 In the permissions configuration table/storage each permission must tell if it is a group or profile that is assigned the permission.
 When a user/group is assigned permission, the application needs to ensure that the user/group has a subscription to the technical service in Veracity.